LauraAlspaugh/fs-journal/journal/07/questions.md

 5. What is the `v-model` attribute in Vue for, and when might you use it?

-  > | It creates a link between the input value attribute and the data value in the Vue instance.  |
+  > | It creates a link between the input value attribute and the data value in the Vue instance.
+We would use it in a form with our editables. |

 6. What is the package.json file used for?